ofirgut007/FinalProj2/README.md

    3.2. setup a github new repository called **FinalProject**

    3.3.
-Fork the Sprinboot from lidorlg github account
+Fork the Springboot from lidorlg github account
 4. Jenkins setup

    4.1. install all default plugins